Handling Touch Events

 }

-If os(iOS) is true nothing changes, the next cursor position is simply the touch event position.
-Alternatively, if os(tvOS) is true, the function computes the delta between the touch event position and the screen mid point.
-This offsets the event position by (frame.midX, frame.midY) because location starts always at the screen mid point.
-Then the function computes the next cursor position by adding the delta to the cursor last position.
+If os(iOS) is true, nothing changes; the next cursor position is simply the touch event position.
+Alternatively, if os(tvOS) is true, the function computes the delta between the touch event position and the screen midpoint.
+This offsets the event position by (frame.midX, frame.midY) because location always starts at the screen midpoint.
+The function then computes the next cursor position by adding the delta to the cursor’s last position.

 This is the result on tvOS: